 - Don't dry sheets or clothes outdoors; they may trap with pollen and mold.

-A corticosteroid nose spray may be recommended by a doctor if antihistamines aren't working.
-Some people may find that nasal sprays, eye drops, and inhalations containing sodium cromoglycate are effective in preventing hay fever problems if treatment is started before allergy season and used on a regular basis.
-This type of treatment is usually less effective than antihistamines and corticosteroids.
+Some people may find that if they start nasal sprays and eye drops before allergy season begins, they are more effective in preventing hay fever problems.
 Women who are pregnant or breast-feeding should consult their doctor or pharmacist before beginning treatment for allergies.

 If allergen avoidance and medical treatment for hay fever aren't effective, a good option is allergen immunotherapy.
-Allergen immunotherapy may be referred to as desensitization, hyposensitization, or simply, allergen shots.
+Allergen immunotherapy may be referred to as desensitization, hyposensitization, or simply allergen shots.
 Small amounts of the allergen are injected regularly, slowly increasing the dosage.
 The hope is that the immune reaction becomes weaker and weaker.
-Allergy shots are initially given one or two times each week.
-After about six months of weekly shots, maintenance treatment is started.
+Allergy shots are initially given 1 or 2 times each week.
+After about 6 months of weekly shots, maintenance treatment is started.
 Maintenance shots are usually given just once each month.
-After three to five years, some people are able to stop having shots.
+After 3 to 5 years, some people are able to stop having shots.

 Allergen immunotherapy isn't risk-free.
 Rarely, the patient may have a system-wide immune reaction called anaphylaxis, which can be fatal.
 People receiving allergen immunotherapy have to wait in the clinic with a physician present for half an hour after each shot in case there is a reaction.
 The best time to start desensitization is at the end of the annual allergic period.